Frequently Asked Questions

 Is the USG Predictor ready for clinical decisions?

-No — USG screening is in public beta.
-The algorithm is under real-world evaluation for detecting otherwise normal bloodwork patterns that may indicate impaired kidney function.
-Use it as a screening prompt, not a replacement for urinalysis.
+No — feline USG screening is currently in pilot.
+The algorithm is under real-world evaluation for detecting otherwise normal bloodwork patterns that may indicate impaired kidney function in cats.
+Use it as a screening prompt to flag cats that need urinalysis, not as a replacement for urinalysis.
+A multi-site validation study is being planned with an academic veterinary medicine partner.
 Contributing feedback at radanalyzer.com/contact/ helps improve the model.

 What bloodwork values does the USG Predictor need?

 Five values: patient age (years), BUN, creatinine, hemoglobin, and absolute lymphocytes.
-Species-agnostic (trained across dogs and cats).
+The model is trained on feline data only — it is intended for use in cats.
+A canine version is in development.
 The result shows how much each input pushed the prediction toward higher or lower USG, so you can sanity-check the model against the clinical picture.

 How much does Workup cost?